BrianGenisio/codemash-nodebots-docs/README.md

 ```

 ## Resources
 - The website for the event is in Jekyll.
-You can find it in the [gh-pages](../../tree/gh-pages) branch
+You can find it in the [gh-pages](../../tree/gh-pages) branch.
+It contains all of the user documentation, like how to build the reference kit, and details for the components and such.
+It is a good basis for another NodeBots event website.
 - The inventory can be found in [inventory.md](./inventory.md)
 - Some notes about running the event can be found in [notes.md](./notes.md)
 - The parts list for the bot kit can be found in [bot-kit.md](./bot-kit.md)